menu icon

 For the Thai Chickpea Meatballs:

-• 3 tbsp toasted sesame oil, divided
+• 3 tablespoon toasted sesame oil, divided

 • ½ large red onion, diced small